ecowijkmandora/mandora-monitoring/README.md

 {"results":[{"statement_id":0,"series":[{"name":"databases","columns":["name"],"values":[["_internal"],["mandora"]]}]}]}
 ```

-Privileged users can also use the InfluxDB CLI (`influx`) to connect to the database with their credentials.
+Administrators with server access can also use the InfluxDB CLI (`influx`) to connect to the database with their credentials.
 Append the `-ssl` option when InfluxDB is configured to use HTTPS endpoints:

 ```
-$ influx -ssl -host 'localhost' -port 8086 -username '<USERNAME>' -password '<PASSWORD>' Connected to https://localhost:8086 version 1.7.9 InfluxDB shell version: v1.7.9
+$ influx -host 'localhost' -port 8086 -username '<USERNAME>' -password '<PASSWORD>' Connected to https://localhost:8086 version 1.7.9 InfluxDB shell version: v1.7.9
 >